gtech-mulearn/IEEE-LAUNCHPAD/profiles/vedhamahadevan@mulearn.md

 # Vedha Mahadevan

 ## About Me
-I’m a passionate second-year Computer Science Engineering student with strong problem-solving skills, interest in coding (proficient in C, Python, and Java), and a keen interest in exploring innovative technologies.
+I’m a passionate second-year Computer Science Engineering student with strong problem-solving skills, interest in coding (proficient in C, Python, and Java), and a curiosity in exploring innovative technologies.
 My interests go beyond just technical things—I find creative inspiration in dance and the arts and also hold basic-level knowledge in designing and editing.
 My public speaking, leadership, and organizational skills allow me to excel in team projects, thrive under pressure, and deliver quality results.
 I aspire to bridge technology and creativity while making a meaningful impact.

 ---